2i2i/whitepaper/Notes.md

 <br></br>
 ## fairest
 The fairest value is achieved in the most open market possible based on the assumption that adding an intelligence to a group of intelligences increases the accuracy of the joined valuation of anything.
+It is valuation based on maximal information.

 <br></br>
 ## fungable NFTs